Dyrits/JS-REACT-RevalctCalculator/README.md

 This project is my first project using React.
 The calculator was made following a course on Udemy but was a bit improved from the original version.

-I've already created a more interesting calculator (from scratch) with Vanilla JS as part of [The Odin Project's Curriculum](https://github.com/TheOdinProject/curriculum), not using `eval()` which can be found [here](https://github.com/Dyrits/WEBDEV-TOP-RTC).
+I've already created a more interesting calculator (from scratch) with Vanilla JS as part of [The Odin Project's Curriculum](https://github.com/TheOdinProject/curriculum), not using `eval()`.
+This other project can be found [here](https://github.com/Dyrits/WEBDEV-TOP-RTC).

 ---